mauer/xmidictrl/docs/inbound_mapping_dataref.md

 device will toggle between those two values.
 This method also works with more than two possible values, such as toggling through all autobrake settings.

-Settings the mode to `momentary` requires you to define exactly two possible values.
+If the mode is set to `momentary` it requires you to define exactly two values.
 When you press the button on your MIDI Device the defined Dataref will be set to `value_on` or the first value in `values`.
-As soon as you release the button Dataref will be set to `value_off` or the second value in `values`.
+As soon as you release the button the Dataref will be set to `value_off` or the second value in `values`.

 ## Examples